You will find a list of my essential tools for a home workshop. These tools enable me to create my projects, manage this DIY blog, and more.

 - TubeBuddy – YouTube Management

-Every craftsman uses tools no matter their skill level.
+Every craftsman and DIYer use tools no matter their skill level.

-As the popular phrase goes “the skill is not within the tool, but within the craftsman” is very true.
+As the popular phrase goes “the skill is not within the tool, but within the creator” is very true.

 First Tool Purchases

 For the most part, my workflow determine the tools I use.

 My first tool purchase over $100 was a craftsman circular saw (an incredibly dangerous saw) and a ryobi miter saw.

 I purchased both of these tools to cut plywood and 2x4s in order to board the windows of my house 3 days before Hurricane Katrina.

 Despite my amateur (to put it politely) woodworking skills at this time, the boards protected our home from damage.

 Essentially, both of these tools served me well on various DIY projects for 10 years.